Metal Gear Solid, the revered PlayStation 1 classic, could be coming to current-gen hardware according to several leaks.

 Then there's talk from YouTuber Lance McDonald that quotes Bluepoint as saying "Not one, but two" when referring to remakes.

-Of course, that's a big jump from a studio working on a remake to assuming it's Metal Gear Solid, but another industry inside, Moore's Law, has not so subtly hinted that the next game could be Metal Gear Solid.
+Of course, that's a big jump from a studio working on a remake to assuming it's Metal Gear Solid, but another industry insider, Moore's Law, has not so subtly hinted that the next game could be Metal Gear Solid.

 When pressed, Moore's Law noted that "Sony has a lot of bombshells they haven't dropped".